rystoli/afniGLMprep/README.md

 -- e.g., 'preprocfinal', e.g., '/BIDS_folder/sub-01/func/sub-01_task-taskname_run-01_bold_preprocfinal.nii.gz'
 *note, it is recommended user-specified strings in filenames (e.g., task names, suffixes) do not overlap with strings in filenames as part of the BIDS format (e.g., 'events', 'run', 'bold'), as BIDS filenames are split to navigate and produce files*
 - GLM parameters (for 3dDeconvolve scripts) should be specified or checked in 'BIDS_afniGLM_params.py'
-- Input (which functional datasets, events files, and masks) should be specified in 'BIDS_afniGLM_params.py', in the 'input_dict' format (see BIDS_afniGLM_params.py).
+- Input (which functional datasets, events files, and masks) should be specified in one of two ways:
+1. It may automatically be generated, assuming it is to be created for all '\*event.tsv' files in subject/func/ directories.
+If this is the case, make sure to specify 'input_prefix' and 'mask_prefix', then include 'prepInput' in arguments for afniGLMprep.py (see below)
+2. Specify in 'BIDS_afniGLM_params.py', in the 'input_dict' format (see BIDS_afniGLM_params.py).
 For example:
 ```
 input dict = {
   # first input